dvdarkin/haic-lab/README.md

 # haic-lab

 Frameworks for systematic Human-AI Collaboration (HAIC) in complex domains.
 Each model is battle-tested, AI-native, and optimized for both human thinking and AI reasoning.
-Shared as my current best understanding — strong enough to use, incomplete enough to evolve.
+Shared as my current best understanding - strong enough to use, incomplete enough to evolve.

 ## What's Here

 **[Prediction-Control Spectrum](prediction-control-spectrum.md)**: A meta-control loop for balancing model-driven planning vs. feedback-driven iteration.
 Helps you locate where you are between prediction and control modes, and adjust based on context.
 Applications to software engineering and innovation.

+**[Expedition Protocol](expedition-protocol/)**: Context management for long-running human-AI collaboration under uncertainty.
+Provides structure through four living documents (state, decisions, sessions, guide) and disciplined context budgeting.
+Solves context loss, drift, and decision archaeology in multi-session AI work.

 More frameworks coming as they're ready.